-(a) Subject to the Supplier’s compliance with this Contract, Council agrees to pay the Price to the Supplier no later than 28 days after receipt of a tax invoice.
+(a) Subject to the Supplier’s compliance with this Contract and the requirements of any laws, Council agrees to pay the Price to the Supplier no later than 28 days after receipt of a tax invoice.

 (b) Unless otherwise agreed in writing between the parties, the Supplier must not give Council a tax invoice until Council has acknowledged receipt of the Services.

 (c) All invoices submitted by the Supplier must be tax invoices complying with A New Tax System (Goods and Services Tax) Act 1999 (Cth), must clearly and accurately itemise the amounts payable for each item supplied in Australian dollars and must identify the Services supplied under this Contract (including Council’s official order number if any).